Menopause and Sleep: Why it Changes and How to Improve it

 Medical Treatment Options

-When lifestyle changes and practical strategies aren’t enough, medical treatments like ramelteon or doxepin may offer additional support for sleep during menopause.
+When lifestyle changes and practical strategies aren’t enough, medical treatments like ramelteon or doxepin may offer additional support for sleep during perimenopause and postmenopausal years.
 It’s important to work with a qualified healthcare provider to find an approach that’s safe, effective, and tailored to your needs.

 Hormone replacement therapy (HRT)